 Pay Grades and Job Families

-Pay grades provide a framework for compensation by defining the amount of pay available for a particular job.
+Pay grades provide a framework for compensation practices by defining the pay range for a particular job.

 The pay grade defines the level of responsibility performed within the job description of the position.
-Seasoned or experienced employees will be placed higher in the pay grade upon initial employment.
-Many Texas school district pay grades have a minimum (starting pay for individuals with no experience), midpoint (market pay for experienced personnel) and maximum (for highly experienced).
-Pay for newly hired or current employees can be minimum, midpoint, maximum or any point in between.
-Once initial pay is established at the point of hire, raises are applied annually as a percentage of the midpoint.
+Many Texas school district pay grades have a minimum (starting pay for individuals with no experience), midpoint (market rate aligned with years of experience) and maximum (highly experienced personnel).
+Pay for newly hired or current employees can fall at any point within the pay range as defined by the district Compensation Plan.

-A job family is a series of jobs involving work of the same nature but requiring different levels of skill and responsibility.
-For example, it is quite common to find a bus driver's job in the same job family as maintenance workers and custodians.
+A job family is a series of jobs involving work of the same nature, but requiring different levels of skill and responsibility.
+For example, it is quite common to find a cafeteria worker's job in the same job family as a custodian.